Call4Cloud | MMP-C | Autopilot | Device Preparation

 I was asked to take a look at a funny but weird issue by Jose.
 He reported this issue to Microsoft last year (30-11-2022) but it was never solved.
 As shown below, he also posted it on Twitter and tagged some people in it.

-So guess who spend 2 days taking a look at what was happening?
+So guess who spent two days examining what was happening?
 Yep… me!
 Did I solve it?
 Let’s find out!

 2. The Issue